-The IPFIX adapter is used to handle IPFIX payloads generated by either of the UDP or TCP based IPFIX listeners.
-Flows are decoded from the messages into the canonical flow format and are published to the flow repository
+The IPFIX Adapter is used to handle IPFIX telemetry data received and parsed by either of the IPFIX UDP Parser or IPFIX TCP Parser.
+Received flows are decoded from the messages into the canonical flow format and are published to the flow repository

-25.5.2.
+25.6.2.
 Junos Telemetry Interface